-Distinct goods or services in a series - For distinct goods or services in a series such as routine or recurring service contracts where the promise under the contract is for a specified quantity of goods or services that meets the over time criteria or is a stand-ready or single continuous service and if the nature of each good or service is distinct, substantially the same and has the same pattern of transfer or each time increment is distinct, then revenue is recognised at the amount that the entity has the right to bill a fixed amount for each unit of goods or service provided.
+Distinct goods or services in a series - For distinct goods or services in a series such as managed services where the promise under the contract is for a specified quantity of goods or services that meets the over time criteria or is a stand-ready or single continuous service and if the nature of each good or service is distinct, substantially the same and has the same pattern of transfer or each time increment is distinct, then revenue is recognised at the amount that the entity has the right to bill a fixed amount for each unit of goods or service provided.

-Distinct goods or services created over time - For long-term service contracts and projects for developing an asset, the customer value is created over time during the contract period and it is accounted for as a single performance obligation that is satisfied over time.
+Distinct goods or services created over time - For long-term service contracts and projects for developing an asset such as system sales, the customer value is created over time during the contract period and it is accounted for as a single performance obligation that is satisfied over time.
 This is because the customer simultaneously receives and consumes the benefits of the entity's performance in processing each transaction as and when each transaction is processed; the performance creates or enhances an asset (for example, work in progress) that the customer controls as the asset is created or enhanced; or the performance does not create an asset with an alternative use to the entity and the entity has an enforceable right to payment for performance completed to date.
 The revenue is recognised over time by using the input method.
-For the input method, the revenue is recognised on the basis of the efforts or inputs to the satisfaction of a performance obligation.
+For the input method, the revenue is recognised on the basis of the efforts or inputs to the satisfaction of a performance obligation such as costs incurred, relative to the total expected inputs to the satisfaction of that performance obligation.